clark-cui/vitepress-blog-zaun/README.md

 ## Hello

-This is my always wip personal webpage.You could [click here](http://clark-cui.top) to see what it looks like.For now,It use vitepress to generate .md file.
+This is my always wip personal webpage.
+You could [click here](http://clark-cui.top) to see what it looks like.
+For now, It use vitepress & Vue & TypeScript to build.

 ## Highlights